Cameron M Krummel

 José, raised in Santiago Atitlán, joined Tui'k Ruch’Lew in June of 2019 after years of construction experience in the Lake Atitlán community.
 Previously a private contractor, José brings expertise in home building and stove installation to the organization.
 With 3 years of experience installing stoves for Cojolya, he directly applies this wealth of local knowledge to the Improved Cookstove Technology Project.
 José is also involved in community agriculture, as an owner and manager of avocado, coffee, and corn crops.
 In addition to facilitating stove installation and maintenance, José supports the Outreach Team in technology adaptation and data collection.

-Ava Scott joins Tui'k Ruch' Lew after graduating from the University of Virginia with degrees in Global Environments and Sustainability, and Spanish.
+Ava Scott joined Tui'k Ruch' Lew in 2019 as a PiLA Fellow after graduating from the University of Virginia with degrees in Global Environments and Sustainability, and Spanish.
 During a semester in Buenos Aires, she studied Argentine Literature and Political Science at la Universidad Católica Argentina (UCA).
 She has volunteered at the Hospital del Niño in Lima, Peru and worked for the non-profits Amazon Conservation Association and Ashden on topics related to deforestation, water management and energy access.
 Ava is committed to working with local communities to advance environmental and social change.
-In addition to working in M&E and Program Development, she will apply her skills to lead TRL’s Communications Team.
+Ava is now our programs director, and coordinates all monitoring and evaluation activities.